fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 cleaned data.
 Did the ICA successfully correct all eye blinks?
 {% include markup/end %}

 %% Remove 50 Hz line noise
-Step *6. fit and remove, or project out, 50 Hz and harmonics,* does not make sense for Chennu et al data because it was banpass filtered (0.5 Hz - 45 Hz).
-In case you are interest, the line noise cleaning can be perform by fitting sine waves (cfg.dftfilter) of frequency specified in cfg.dftfreq or using a band stop filter (cfg.bpfilter):
+Step *6. fit and remove, or project out, 50 Hz and harmonics,* does not make sense for Chennu et al data because it was bandpass filtered (0.5 Hz - 45 Hz).
+In case you are interested, the line noise cleaning can be perform by fitting sine waves (cfg.dftfilter) at specific frequencies specified in cfg.dftfreq or by using a band stop filter (cfg.bpfilter):

     cfg = [];
     cfg.channel    = 'all';